 1. Issues identified in briefs.
 Appellate courts will only review issues properly preserved at trial if presented and discussed in briefs.
 A brief must contain an argument with the contentions as to each issue presented.
 Issues not presented and discussed in a party's brief are deemed abandoned.
 N.C.
 R. APP.
 P. 28(a), (b)(6).
-See In re E.S., 378 N.C.
-8 (2021) (citing Appellate Rule 28(a); although mother appealed TPR order for two children, she abandoned all arguments on best interests determination regarding one child when she did not present or discuss any issues related to that child in her brief); In re J.S., 374 N.C.
-811 (2020) (referring to Appellate Rule 28(b)(6) when issues in the respondent's brief addressed only the TPR order and not the permanency planning order that was also appealed, stating there was no basis to find error in the permanency planning order); In re M.A., 374 N.C.
-865 (2020) (citing Appellate Rule 28(b)(6); parents' challenge to a permanency planning order that eliminated reunification as a permanent plan, made with notice to preserve appeal of that order, was abandoned when issues in appellate brief focused exclusively on appeal of the TPR order that was subsequently entered); In re Ivey, 257 N.C.
+See In re Ivey, 810 S.E.2d 740 (N.C.
+Ct.
 App.
-622, 623 n.2 (2018) (referring to Appellate Rule 28(a) when noting the appeal of second order identified in the notice of appeal was abandoned when there was no argument in the brief addressing that second order); In re A.H., 250 N.C.
+2018) (referring to Appellate Rule 28(a) in footnote 2 when noting the appeal of second order identified in the notice of appeal was abandoned when there was no argument in the brief addressing that second order); In re A.H., 250 N.C.
 App.
 546 (2016) (respondent mother appealed the trial court's quashing of her subpoena for her son's testimony at the TPR hearing; in the trial court, respondent did not specify whether her son's testimony was to be presented at the adjudication or disposition phase of the hearing but in her appeal, respondent did not challenge the adjudication; as a result, the court of appeals limited its analysis to the dispositional phase).
+See also In re J.D.R., 239 N.C.
+App.
+63 (2015) (although mother appealed from more than one order, because the brief only addressed the disposition order, appellate review was limited to that issue).
 Issues are also presented in the record on appeal, but failure to present an issue in the record will not prevent a party from arguing the issue as long as it is presented and discussed in a brief.
 N.C.
 R. APP.
 P. 10(b).

-Cases citing Appellate Rule 28(b)(6) have required a party to an appeal to assert, in their brief, specific (as opposed to general) determinations of the trial court as issues to be reviewed by the appellate court.
+Cases citing Appellate Rule 28(b)(6) have required a party to an appeal to assert, in his or her brief, specific (as opposed to general) determinations of the trial court as issues to be reviewed by the appellate court.
 For example, one cannot assert that there is insufficient evidence for the trial court's findings generally, or errors in the trial court's conclusions generally.
 Rather, a brief must assert a particular finding of fact for which there is insufficient evidence or a particular conclusion of law for which there are insufficient findings to properly present an issue for review by the appellate court.
-See, e.g., In re N.P., 374 N.C.
-61, 65 (2020) ("[B]roadside exceptions" to evidentiary findings are ineffectual because any findings "not specifically challenged . . . are presumed to be supported by competent evidence and [are] binding on appeal"); In re A.H., 183 N.C.
+See, e.g., In re A.H., 183 N.C.
 App.
 609 (2007) (holding that although respondent assigned error to various findings, under the former appellate rule that required assignments of error, they were not argued in her brief and were deemed abandoned); In re J.M.W., 179 N.C.
 App.
 788 (2006) (refusing to review two of the grounds for termination of parental rights because appellant failed to argue them in her brief); In re P.M., 169 N.C.
 App.
 423 (2005) (holding that where the appellant failed to specifically argue in her brief that specified findings were unsupported by evidence, the appellate court would consider only whether the findings supported the conclusions of law).